Effect of filter kernel on scale-energetics of near-wall turbulent structures: Methodology

-In order to study the effect of the different filter kernels on the local structure of the scale-energetics in wall-bounded turbulence, we use a well-resolved velocity data set of a turbulent pipe flow at a nominal friction Reynolds number $\ReTau=\sfrac{R\utau}{\nu}=\num{180}$, as used by \textcite{Haertel1994}.
+In order to study the effect of the different filter kernels on the local structure of the scale-energetics in wall-bounded turbulence, we generated a well-resolved velocity data set of a turbulent pipe flow at a Reynolds number of $\ReTau=\sfrac{R\,\utau}{\nu}=\num{180}$; the same value as previously used by \textcite{Haertel1994} and \textcite{Piomelli1996}.
 Here, $R=\sfrac{D}{2}$ is the pipe radius, \utau is the friction velocity, and $\nu$ is the kinematic viscosity of the fluid.

-Our data base is available at \pangaea \cite{Feldmann2020} and consists of \num{351} full velocity snapshots taken from a DNS we performed with our publicly available pseudo-spectral simulation code \nsp \cite{Lopez2020}.
-The size of the computational domain is $\Omega=\left(R\times\num{2}\pi\times\num{42}R\right)$ in wall-normal ($r$), azimuthal ($\theta$) and streamwise ($z$) direction, respectively, and therefore four times longer than the one used by \textcite{Haertel1994}.
-The number of radial grid points and Fourier modes used in our DNS is $(N_{r}\times N_{\theta}\times N_{z})=(\num{80}\times\num{128} \times\num{768})$.
-After dealiasing, this results in a spatial resolution of $\Delta\theta R^{+}=\num{4.4}$ and $\Delta z^{+} = \num{4.9}$, whereas radial grid points are clustered towards the pipe wall such that $\num{0.05}\le\Delta r^{+}\le\num{4.4}$ and \num{24} points lie within the buffer layer.
-The superscript ${\!}^{+}$ denotes length scales measured in inner units ($\sfrac{\nu}{\utau}$).
+The data that supports this study is available at \pangaea and is computed from \num{351} full velocity snapshots taken from a DNS we performed with our publicly available simulation code \nsp \cite{Lopez2020}.
+In \nsp, the incompressible Navier--Stokes equations are formulated in cylindrical coordinates ($r,\theta,z$) and integrated forward in time ($t$) based on a pseudo-spectral formulation.
+The size of the computational domain is $\Omega=\left(R\times\num{2}\pi\times\num{42}R\right)$ in radial ($r$), azimuthal ($\theta$) and streamwise ($z$) direction, respectively, and therefore four times longer than the one used by \textcite{Haertel1994}.
+The number of radial grid points and Fourier modes used in our DNS is $(N_{r}\times N_{\theta}\times N_{z})=(\num{80}\times\num{128}\times\num{768})$.
+After dealiasing, this results in a spatial resolution of $\Delta\theta R^{+}=\num{4.4}$ and $\Delta z^{+} = \num{4.9}$, whereas radial grid points are clustered towards the pipe wall such that $\num{0.05}\le\Delta r^{+}\le\num{4.4}$ and \num{24} points lie within the buffer layer ($y^{+}\le\num{30}$).
+As in other canonical flows, we use $y^+=(R-r)\,\ReTau$ to indicate the distance from the wall and the superscript ${\!}^{+}$ denotes length scales measured in inner units ($\sfrac{\nu}{\utau}$).

 Measured in outer units, all generated snapshots cover a time window of $\num{857}\sfrac{D}{\ubulk}$, where \ubulk is the bulk velocity.
 This is one order of magnitude longer than the persistence of the longest low-level space-time correlations ($\num{20}\sfrac{D}{\ubulk}$) reported by \textcite{Wu2012} in their DNS study focusing on very large scale motions (VLSM) in turbulent pipe flow.
 Therefore, we expect a sufficiently large uncorrelated statistical sample even for the largest (\ie slowest) scales in the turbulent flow field.